 In Christianity, suffering exists in the corporeal world, and happiness in the Kingdom of Heaven (The Garden of Eden).
-The hope for future happiness is related to the belief in the end of days— “In the eschaton the light falls from above into our life […] The Christian message […] we already live here and now in anticipation of the eschaton” (Barth 1959, 154–155).
+The hope for future happiness is related to the belief in the end of days—‘In the eschaton the light falls from above into our life […] The Christian message […] we already live here and now in anticipation of the eschaton’.
 Christianity has taught us that in order to be happy in time T2 we must suffer in time T1.
-“Blessed are the poor in spirit, for theirs is the kingdom of heaven.
+‘Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 Blessed are those who mourn, for they will be comforted [...]
 Blessed are those who are persecuted because of righteousness, for theirs is the kingdom of heaven [...]
-Rejoice and be glad, because great is your reward in heaven” (Mat.
-5: 3-12).
-Suffering is the means to happiness and glory: “For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
-So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal” (2 Cor.
-4:17-18).
-Suffering in Christianity is multifaceted: “We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed” (ibid 8-9); suffering in Christianity prepares us to serve God: “If we are distressed, it is for your comfort and salvation” (2 Cor.
-1:6); “‘We must go through many hardships to enter the kingdom of God,’ they said” (Acts 14:22).
-In Christianity, genuine happiness is the yearning for a past time in the Garden of Eden or the longing for a future to come— “‘He will wipe every tear from their eyes.
-There will be no more death’ or mourning or crying or pain, for the old order of things has passed away” (Rev. 21:4)—and as a result, happiness is also manifest in the anguish of longing and in the anticipation to regain lost happiness in life here and now.
+Rejoice and be glad, because great is your reward in heaven’ (Matthew 5: 3-12).
+Suffering is the means to happiness and glory: ‘For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
+So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal’ (2 Corinthians 4:17-18).
+Suffering in Christianity is multifaceted: ‘We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed’ (ibid 8-9); suffering in Christianity prepares us to serve God: ‘If we are distressed, it is for your comfort and salvation’ (2 Corinthians 1:6); ‘“We must go through many hardships to enter the kingdom of God,” they said’ (Acts 14:22).
+In Christianity, genuine happiness is the yearning for a past time in the Garden of Eden or the longing for a future to come—‘“He will wipe every tear from their eyes.
+There will be no more death” or mourning or crying or pain, for the old order of things has passed away’ (Revelations 21:4)—and as a result, happiness is also manifest in the anguish of longing and in the anticipation to regain lost happiness in life here and now.

-Suffering and Happiness—Twin Siblings
+3. Suffering and Happiness: Twin Siblings

 In this paper, we will attempt to deconstruct the linkage—which is at the foundation of Western culture—in terms of which happiness is the absence or reduction of suffering, or conversely, that suffering constitutes preparation for a happy, painless life.
 There is no wholeness to life without suffering; happiness is not the opposite of suffering and they will always manifest together.
 There is no historical moment in which we can identify happiness without suffering.
-Suffering leads us to delve deeper within ourselves (Tillich 1951).
+Suffering leads us to delve deeper within ourselves.
 Suffering and pleasure are not opposites.
 Pain is inherent in every pleasure.
 The escape from suffering can cause degeneration.
 The avoidance of suffering not only prevents the intensification of happiness but quite the opposite, it intensifies the suffering.
 The evasion of experiences, sincerity, the expression of feelings, and greater social involvement, often stems from a fear of harm and suffering.
 Human beings are afraid of suffering, of the exploitation of their honesty, and thus withdraw from society, in fact, escape reality, build a barrier between themselves and others, and often even increase their suffering by longing for an unattainable ideal reality of happiness instead of experiencing actual reality.
 The distance between our imagined perception of a happy, painless life and actual reality increases the pain.